Benny-Lewis/super-roo/.roo/commands/execute-plan.md

 description: Execute plan in batches with review checkpoints
 ---

-Switch to superroo-architect mode and execute the implementation plan:
+Switch to executing-plans mode and execute the implementation plan:

 **Process:**
 1. Load and review plan critically